re-taro/dotfiles/README.md

 ## Note: For secure files managed by Bitwarden

 The following files are located in Bitwarden's Vault.

 - SSH Config (`~/.ssh/config`)
+- SSH Autholized keys (`~/.ssh/authorized_keys`)

 You must be logged into Bitwarden and Bitwarden CLI to access these file entities.
 After logging in, run `chezmoi apply`.